November 13, 2021

 Circular saws cut only in the forward direction

 The teeth of circular saw blades cut upwards into the material from below.
 That is for safety purposes.
-The moment they cut backward that is known as kickbacks, and these are dangerous to the user and people around.
+The moment they cut backward, that is known as kickbacks, which are dangerous to the user and people around.
 Do not spin them in a different direction like you spin a table saw blade.
 The saw blade comes apart when backward.

 The cut type is the main difference between these two saws.
 A circular saw blade is a sharpened metal disk mounted on the top of a motor and spins while the whole unit connects to a handle.
 The handle starts moving the circular saw blade in the forward direction and backward direction.